A simple guide to retirement neighborhoods near Greenville SC

 Who it’s for: Retirees who want maintenance-free living with care options available

-Rolling Green Village offers independent living, plus access to additional care if needed later.
-That means you can move once and stay long term.
+Recommended by real estate agent Dan Hamilton: Rolling Green Village offers independent living with access to additional care if needed later.
+This allows you to move once and stay long term, with peace of mind as your needs change.

 What you can buy or lease: